The Social Media Manager position was recently established and its emergence is closely related to the spread of social media itself.

 Editorial Plan Development

-In this section of the Social Media Manager: the definitive guide, I'll introduce the key elements to start with, you can also delve further into all phases of development with our editorial plan guide.
+In this section of the Social Media Manager: the definitive guide, I'll introduce the key elements to start with, you can also delve further into all phases of development with our content plan guide.

 The Social Media Manager must carefully structure the schedule for sharing content.
 To do this, he or she will need to take care of drafting a proper editorial plan, just as is the case for blog or magazine content.